-Theme Class number of times Description Introduction to group 2.2 Definition and examples of group: symmetric group, permutation group, cyclic theory 2-3 group, general linear group and so on.
+Theme Class number of times Description Introduction to group 2-3 Definition and examples of group: symmetric group, permutation group, cyclic theory 2-3 group, general linear group and so on.
 Structure of groups 4-5 Subgroup, coset, normal subgroup, quotient group, the isomorphism theorems.
-Symmetric group and 3-4 Action of the grammatic arrays on a finite act Enymoustics muchland enumeration problem 3-4 Action of the symmetric group on a finite set.
+Symmetric group and 2.4 Action of the symmetric group on a figite set Enumeration problem enumeration problem 3-4 Action of the symmetric group on a finite set.
 Enumeration problem.
 Group representation 3-4 Groups in terms of linear transformations of vector space.
 Summary and 1 Summary and supplement of this course.
 Measure the progress of students in assessment 1 acquiring knowledge and skills.